eclipse-openj9/openj9-docs/docs/vgclog.md

 The child XML element attribute values of the`<mem>` and `<mem-info>` XML elements indicate the configuration of the memory.
 For this example, at the start of this GC increment, 25% of the total heap is available as free memory.
 This free memory is split between the following areas of the heap:

-the nursery area, which has 87% of it’s total memory available as free memory.
+The nursery area, which has 87% of its total memory available as free memory.
 The free memory is only available in the allocate space of the nursery area.
 The survivor space has no free memory.

-the tenure area, which has 5% of it’s total memory available as free memory.
+The tenure area, which has 5% of its total memory available as free memory.
 All of this free memory is in the long object allocation area.
-There is no free memory available in the short object allocation area.
+No free memory is available in the short object allocation area.

-**note** The global GC cycle runs to free up memory in the tenure area.
-The freeing up of memory in the nursery area is achieved using the partial GC cycle.
+**Note:** The global GC cycle runs to free up memory in the tenure area.
+The freeing up of memory in the nursery area is achieved by using the partial GC cycle.
 For more information, see [Gencon Policy(default)](gc.md#gencon-policy-(default)).

 **`<gc-op>`**

-The `<gc-op>` XML element and it’s child XML elements contain information about the increment’s operations and phases.
-There are 5 `<gc-op>` XML elements recorded in this section of the logs.
-The `type` XML attribute shows the different operations and phases involved, which include a final concurrent mark phase, a sweep, and a class unload:
+The `<gc-op>` XML element and its child XML elements contain information about the increment’s operations and phases.
+5 `<gc-op>` XML elements are recorded.
+The `type` XML attribute records the different operations and phases that are involved:

-1. Rs-scan
+1. `Rs-scan`
-2. Card-cleaning
+2. `Card-cleaning`
-3. Mark
+3. `Mark`
-4. Classunload
+4. `Classunload`
-5. Sweep
+5. `Sweep`

-**note:** Sometimes this final increment of a Gencon global cycle will include an optional compact phase.
+**Note:** The final increment of a Gencon global cycle can include an optional compact phase.
 ```
 <gc-op id="12382" type="rs-scan" timems="3.525" contextid="12364" timestamp="2020-10-18T13:35:44.598">